projet-aaa/platform/docs/man.md

 the database is filled.

 For more information on the different pages and the urls, checkout urls.md in the browser-front-end section

+# Go further

+To understand the front end side of things, go to [the front end documentation](/docs/browser-front-end).
+For the back end, checkout [the back end documentation](/docs/back-end)